America's Uninsured Map Mirrors Its Electoral Map

 Advertising & Editorial Disclosure

 Forty-two percent of America's uninsured live in just 10 states.
-These states share two things: they all voted for Donald Trump in 2024, and they all declined federal Medicaid expansion.
-The numbers create a stark divide.
-Non-expansion states average 12.1% uninsured.
-Expansion states average 6.7%.
+All 10 voted for Donald Trump in 2024 and declined federal Medicaid expansion.
+The gap is stark.
+Non-expansion states average 12.1% uninsured, while expansion states average 6.7%.
 Texas alone has about 588,000 people in the coverage gap.
 They earn too much for Medicaid but too little for marketplace subsidies.
-These people need to find health insurance through alternative routes.
+These people must find health insurance through alternative options.

 mglogo icon